John Duncan Lawrence "Jack" McINTOSH

 Horvath’s Doukhobor Bibliography (in Progress).
 Revised and Expanded.
 Unpublished 1989 version, 428 pp.

-- ‘Maintaining community among a small, dispersed people: Canadian Doukhobor periodical publications on the wall, in the mail and on the Internet, at The Doukhobor Centenary in Canada: a multi-disciplinary perspective on their unity and diversity, University of Ottawa, Ottawa, Ontario.
-1999 October 22-24. — Though not on the program, Jack gave half of his time to Jonathan Kalmakoff and Andrei Conovaloff to show their new web sites.
+- ‘Maintaining community among a small, dispersed people: Canadian Doukhobor periodical publications on the wall, in the mail and on the Internet', at The Doukhobor Centenary in Canada: a multi-disciplinary perspective on their unity and diversity, University of Ottawa, Ottawa, Ontario.
+1999 October 22-24. — Jack generously gave half of his time to 2 guys not on the program, Jonathan Kalmakoff and Andrei Conovaloff, to show their new web sites.

 - ‘The Doukhobor Migration That Never Was’.
 Panel: ‘Doukhobors in Canada — 100 Years and Beyond’.
 Canadian Association of Slavists Meeting, Ottawa, Ontario.
 1998 June 1.